Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Walking through the town of El Oso is a mere 650 meters, but we greatly enjoyed their outdoor museum and were grateful to the townspeople who had created it.
 They had displayed quite obviously, their love of the land and the people of the land.

-There were no cafés in town that we saw along the main route, and a few steps off Camino is the only accommodation, the Casa Rural La Lagunilla.
+There is only one accommodation in town, the Casa Rural La Lagunilla.
 This is a rural home for 10, and you must rent the entire place to stay here, a minimum of two nights.
 Not appropriate for pilgrims.

 The walk through town ended at approximately 3.8 kilometers into day two on the Camino Teresiano, where we came to this roundabout, and crossed the CL-507, to head back into the countryside once again.